marizsafwat/image-processing-project/README.md

 7] After getting the left lane equation and right lane equation we begin to alocate them and highlight the lane

 8] from these polynomials we also get the radius of curvature of the left and right lanes then get their average to be the radius of curvature of the road
-    and display it on the image
+    and we also get the vehicle center position relative to the center of lane

 10] The input video is then sent to the process_image function which applies all the previous steps to each frame